AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ```

 <a name="dashboard"/></a>
-{sample}AGST\_Labels\_Formatting\_05{sample}
+{sample}AGST\_Labels\_Formatting\_07{sample}

 <a name="y-axis_labels-fixed-width"/>
 ## Y-Axis Labels: Fixed Width

-It's possible to set fixed custom width for Y-Axis labels.
-This function may be of great use in Dashboards when it's necessary to sync several charts left and/or right border, which is especially needed when they are displayed in a column and share the same X-Axis arguments.
+It's possible to set fixed custom width for Y axis labels.
+This function may be of great use in dashboards when it's necessary to sync several charts left and/or right border, which is especially needed when they are displayed in a column and share the same X axis arguments.

 To set the axis width use {api:anychart.core.ui.Label#width}width(){api} attribute for {api:anychart.core.ui.Label}labels(){api}, which accepts positive integer values in pixels:

 ```